ep2247/Data__Vis_FinalProject/README.md

 A variable of **teen birth rate** was also considered, and was retrieved from the NYS Department of Health data.
 Additionally, each zip code was classified as either urban or rural, using classifications as defined by the US Census Bureau.

 # How does the visualization help users
 Identifying if certain variables are important in determining negative birth outcomes can help decide what policy levers to pull or what demographic groups to focus intervention programs on.
 These findings are applicable to New York government at both the state and local level, and would be most relevant to the Department of Health.
-The combined version of the two visualizations suggests
+The two visualizations highlight the different relationships between different demographic, social and spatial variables and their impact on negative birth outcomes, make these results and insights accessable to policy makers, as well as for non-professionals.

 # Visualization tools used
 - D3.js, React